-Albany Car Accident Lawyer
+Albany Car Accident Attorneys

 Every year, thousands of car accidents occur across the state of Georgia.
 Fortunately, many crashes are relatively minor and the parties are able to escape with no injuries and only minor vehicle damage.
 In these situations, it is often possible to cover the cost of fixing any scrapes or dings by going through the at-fault insurer.
 In fact, many people skip this step completely if the damage only involves minor scrapes or dents and forego repairs or pay for them themselves.
 Unfortunately, in even moderately severe crashes, insurance policies don’t always cover the entire cost of an accident, which can leave injured parties struggling to pay medical bills.
 In these cases, it is especially important for the injured party to retain an experienced Albany car accident attorney who can help them file a claim against the at-fault party.